Chalk It Up to Sacramento

 $10,000 Goal

-As a non-profit arts organization, we are best known for the Chalk It Up!
-Chalk Art & Music Festival, a three-day celebration of local artists and the arts community.
-This festival, one of the last free, family-friendly festivals in Midtown Sacramento, has seen a remarkable increase in visitors over the last few years.
-With hundreds of artists creating sidewalk chalk murals, dozens of local artisans and makers, local food and treat vendors, a beer garden, and a diverse line-up of live local musicians and DJs, the festival truly reflects the diverse and inclusive Sacramento art scene.
-It’s the way that approximately 40k people, from all walks of life, choose to celebrate their Labor Day Weekend.
+The Chalk It Up Festival is a three-day celebration of artists and the arts community.
+With a focus on Sacramento’s local talent, we feature hundreds of artists creating sidewalk chalk murals, dozens of artisans and makers, food and treat vendors, a beer garden, and a diverse line-up of live musicians and DJs.
+Approximately 60K people, from all walks of life, celebrate their Labor Day weekend with us.

 Artist at work.Artist at work.Artist at work.